The purpose of Homework:

 - Revise important information

-- Homework can be a valuable link with your next lesson
+- Homework can be a valuable link with the next lesson

 - Complete set tasks and course content where there is insufficient time in class